erikdmitchell/uci-results/readme.md

 	Added add_race_results_to_db() to process results as part of curl.
 	Added get_race_results_from_db() to get results from db.

-	Removed legacy folder and files/
+	Removed legacy folder and files

+	Cleaned up race-stats and rider-stats.
+	Cleaned up junk js and css files and code.

 ### 1.0.6